Every part of Yumbah's farming operations is in step with the natural cycle of the ocean.

-Tim Rudge had a passion for abalone and the Great Southern Ocean and in early 1999 convinced a group of similarly young investors that he had the perfect site for an abalone farm in far south west Victoria.
+Tim Rudge had a passion for abalone and the Great Southern Ocean, and in early 1999 convinced a group of similarly young investors that he had found the perfect site for an abalone farm in far south-west Victoria.

-And so, in 1999, in a windswept dune, Yumbah’s Narrawong site was born.
+And so, in a windswept dune, Yumbah’s Narrawong site was born.

 Yumbah’s pioneers that strode through the dunes in 1999 had grand plans.
 But, never did they dream of Yumbah – the largest abalone producer in the southern hemisphere.

 Yumbah would like to acknowledge the traditional owners of the lands and waters we farm on.
 We pay our respects to the Barngala, Lutruwita, Bunurong, Kaurna and the Gunditjmara people, who have cared for the land and water for many thousands of years, and to their elders past and present and emerging.